Walpro/CarND-Advanced-Lane-Lines/writeup.md

 #### 5. Radius of curvature of the lane and the position of the vehicle with respect to center.

-To compute the raduis of curvature I fitted the right and left lane points to a second order polynom which I used to compute the right and left radius of the lane curvature.
+To compute the raduis of curvature I fitted in the function `calc_curve(4- Detecting lanes and fitting curve)` the right and left lane points to a second order polynom which I used to compute the right and left radius of the lane curvature.
 I computed the raduis of curvature as the mean value of the two radiuses computed previously.

-The lane position is the difference between the camera position and the lane center.
+The lane position is the difference between the camera position and the lane center computed in `warp_back(5- warping back to the original image)`.
 The code to compute

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Example image of the plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+I implemented this step in `5- warping back to the original image` Here is an example of my result on a test image:

 ![alt text][image6]